Executive at top Monte Paschi shareholder quits on stake sale plan

-ROME (Reuters) - The vice chairman of a foundation that is the main shareholder in Banca Monte dei Paschi di Siena (BMPS.MI), Italy’s third-largest bank, has resigned less than three months into the job, the foundation said on Friday.
+ROME, Nov 15 (Reuters) - The vice chairman of a foundation that is the main shareholder in Banca Monte dei Paschi di Siena , Italy’s third-largest bank, has resigned less than three months into the job, the foundation said on Friday.

 The foundation’s statement did not give a reason for Giorgio Olivato’s resignation, the second high-profile departure at the not-for profit entity in less than a month.